VirajBagal/whatsapp-web-view/server/README.md

-# WhatsApp Clone Backend - The Indian Dev
+# whatsapp-clone Clone Backend - The Indian Dev

 ### What is this repository for? ###

-* Whatsapp Clone's Backend with Express and NodeJS
+* whatsapp-clone Clone's Backend with Express and NodeJS
 * Version 1.0

 ### How do I get set up? ###